-Albert Einstein was arguable the most influential physicist of the 20th century who is synonymous with genius.
+Albert Einstein was arguably the most influential physicist of the 20th century who is synonymous with genius.
 Albert Einstein was a German scientist most famous for his work on relativity and mass energy equivalence expressed by the equation E=mc².
 His theories revolutionized the way we think about gravity, time, and space.

 “Imagination is more important than knowledge.”